 Owing to their potential complications, Deep Chemical Peels have been largely replaced by Laser Skin Resurfacing which offers similar results but with greater control and safety – factors essential when working in the deeper layers of the skin.

 For these reasons, we do not offer Deep Peels.
-Laser Skin Resurfacing can deliver equivalent or even better results without the loss of pigmentation that is usually the hallmark of Deep Peels.
+Laser Skin Resurfacing can deliver similar results without the loss of skin colour that usually follows a Deep Peel.

 Chemical Peeling is best suited to individuals with fair skin.
-People with dark, olive or Asian skin are generally not suitable for Medium/Deep Peels as they have a high risk of pigmentation complications after these peels.
+People with dark, olive or Asian skin are generally not suitable for Medium/Deep Peels as they have a higher risk of pigmentation complications after these peels.
 They may be better suited to a Superficial Peel.
-Our Consultant will advise as to which peel(s) your skin is best suited.
+Our Consultant will advise as to which type of Peel your skin is best suited.

-This will depend on the individual, the type and depth of the peel and their future sun exposure.
-Generally, the rejuvenation achieved with a Medium Peel should last around 5 years.
+This will depend on the individual, the type and depth of the Peel and their future sun exposure.
+Generally, the rejuvenation achieved with a Medium Peel should last for years.
 The more you protect your skin from sun exposure the longer that improvement will last.